theADAMJR/acrd.app/README.md

 Custom Frontend and Backend that is similar to Discord.

-> ℹ: [accord.app](https://accord.app) should be available available when more features are added.
+> ℹ: [accord.app](https://accord.app) should be available available when enough features are added.
+If you see this message, it's probably not.

 > Built with React TS, Redux, and Node.js.